Wine, nature and enjoyment lovers, we strive to offer you your grand cru for everyday.

 With a limited average yield (50 hl per hectare) and these extreme rocky terroirs, the wines we produce must be aged for at least 12 to 18 months in barrels before they can be appreciated.

-Our collaboration with Patrick Léon, Technical Director of Mouton Rothschild for 20 years, of Château Lacombe but also Opus One in California and Almaviva in Chile and more recently Château d’Esclans in Provence, brings a wealth of knowledge and expertise, and high standards for us to make the most of our terroir.
-Good wine is the result of hard work, knowledge and risk-taking that one has to know how to judge, Patrick Léon helps to structure the production strategy of our wines.
+Our collaboration with Patrick Léon, Technical Director of Mouton Rothschild for 20 years, of Château Lacombe but also Opus One in California and Almaviva in Chile and more recently Château d’Esclans in Provence, has brung a wealth of knowledge and expertise, and high standards for us to make the most of our terroir.
+Good wine is the result of hard work, knowledge and risk-taking that one has to know how to judge, Patrick Léon has helped us to structure the production strategy of our wines.

 Other great consultants come to support the team, Jean François Vrinat, oenologist, follows us since the first day and for 10 years has led us towards wines without SO2 during fermentation.